 So let me tell you more about this dog-friendly Mini-Baltic Cruise…

-Tallink Silja Line operate overnight cruises between Stockholm and the three cities of Helsinki, Tallinn and Riga.
-You can take an overnight trip in either direction (e.g. Stockholm-Helsinki-Stockholm or Riga-Stockholm-Riga).
-The ships sail daily, year-round.
+Tallink Silja Line currently operate overnight cruises between Stockholm and both Helsinki and Tallinn.
+Previously, they also operated overnight cruises to Riga, but these are temporarily on hold.
+You can take an overnight trip in either direction.

 Each of the overnight voyages departs late afternoon (our cruise from Stockholm to Helsinki departed at 4:55pm), then arrives in port the next morning after breakfast (we arrived in Helsinki at 9:55am).
 Allowing time for disembarking and re-boarding, you’ll have up to 6 hours on-shore at your chosen destination.